daniel-simpson/blog/content/posts/2012-07-19---entity-framework-goes-open-source.md

 - ".net"
 - "ef"
 - "oss"
-description: "It started with ASP.NET (MVC, WebForms, WebApi, etc...) and now they've gone and opened up the source for Entity Framework!"
+description: "It started with ASP.NET (MVC, WebForms, WebApi, etc...) and now they've gone and opened up the source for Entity Framework!"
 ---
 It started with ASP.NET (MVC, WebForms, WebApi, etc...) and now they've gone and opened up the source for Entity Framework!